 Derek S. Hicks

-Assistant Professor of Religion and Culture
+Associate Professor of Religion and Culture

 BA, Grambling State University; MA, Dallas Theological Seminary; PhD, Rice University